 Stress relief: Combating anxiety, depression, or emotional trauma is stressful and can be draining for your mind and body.
 Art therapy can be used to relieve stress when you need it the most.

-In the mean time, to experience some of the benefits of creative expression, you can try many simple activities from the comfort of your home, such as journaling, sketching, making collages, sculpting with clay, etc. It doesn't matter what media you choose.
-The most important thing is that you feel comfortable using it.
+In the mean time, to experience some of the benefits of creative expression, you can try many simple activities from the comfort of your home.
+Have a go at journaling, sketching, making collages, sculpting with clay, etc. It doesn't matter what medium you choose, the most important thing is that you feel comfortable using it.

 To get those sensory inputs firing, we suggest the Resin Art Creations Kit!
 This kit provides a world of creativity at your fingertips.
-It includes our 16-page downloadable instructional book that steps you through all of the skills and knowledge needed to create your artwork without any prior experience as well as tools to get you started.
+It includes our 16-page downloadable instructional ebook that steps you through all of the skills and knowledge you need to create your artwork without any prior experience as well as tools to get you started.